 Inspecting piping below a bridge must meet annual regulatory requirements, which poses some challenges for utilities.
 Bridges are often on large crossings where cathodic protection issues can’t easily be seen from a nearby riverbank, even with binoculars.

 Following a visual inspection from river bank vantage points, areas that seem to have issues will need to be inspected closer.
 Traditional methods include scaffolding via overhead trucks and boats.

-The SMEs determined the main line was in really good condition, and provided our client thorough evidence to back up the claim.
+The SMEs determined the main line was in really good condition and provided our client with thorough evidence to back up the claim.
 The video data will meet the Atmospheric Corrosion Inspection regulations under the Code of Federal Regulations 192, and eliminate the need for further scaffolding inspections.

 Request a quote today to begin the process.